codacy/codacy-remark-lint/docs/description/remark-lint-no-emphasis-as-heading.md

+# remark-lint-no-emphasis-as-heading

-Warn when emphasis (including strong), instead of a heading, introduces a paragraph.
+[`remark-lint`][github-remark-lint] rule to warn when emphasis or strong are used instead of a heading.